 - 2 cups arugula

-- 1. In a medium bowl, combine the lamb, ground coriander, mint, and lemon zest, preferably with your fingers.
-Form the meat into 10 patties, making sure not to compress the patties too much.
+- In a medium bowl, combine the lamb, ground coriander, mint, and lemon zest, preferably with your fingers.
+Form the meat into 10 patties, each about 3/4 inch thick, making sure not to compress the patties too much.
 Try to make the patties slightly wider than the buns as they’ll shrink a bit during cooking.

-- 3. Season the patties liberally on both sides with salt and place on the grill or grill pan, in batches if necessary to avoid crowding them.
+- Season the patties liberally on both sides with salt and place on the grill or grill pan, in batches if necessary to avoid crowding them.
 Cook the patties 4 to 5 minutes per side, depending on your desired degree of doneness.
-I love these burgers somewhere between medium-rare and medium.

 Oh, the joy this recipe brought my family!
 We grilled the burgers, loaded them with the toppings, and wrapped them in wax paper for a quick outdoor picnic.
 The meat, cheese, cucumber, arugula, salt, lemon, and mint combine to create a delicious flavor explosion.
-I cut the recipe in half, and then used 1/2 lamb and 1/2 ground veal (my husband thinks regular lamb burgers are overwhelming, so these were perfect).
+I cut the recipe in half and then used 1/2 lamb and 1/2 ground veal.
 Instead of hamburger rolls, I used grilled flatbread.

 I purchased the lamb today at 5:00 p.m., freshly ground, and cooked it this evening two ways—one for my teens and one for hubby and me.
 For the teens, I topped the lamb burgers with Havarti cheese (a cheese they favor) and served them on a ciabatta roll with a side salad of cucumbers and carrots.
 Our kids RAVED about the recipe.